mermaid-js/mermaid/packages/mermaid/src/docs/syntax/flowchart.md

 This results in a sharp change from red to blue exactly at the 50% mark.

 **11. Double color stops**

-Using double positions for a color creates a solid zone with that colors:
+Using double positions for a color creates an unvarying zone with that color:

 ```mermaid-example
 flowchart LR